Issuing an Incomplete for a Student's Final Grade Issuing an Incomplete for a Student's Final Grade

 image (4).png

 9. Grading Scheme: Select the appropriate grading scheme for the course.
 The current grading scheme will be displayed at the top (1).
 If you need to select a different grading scheme, select the appropriate scheme here (2).
-Then, select the Check for Missing Assignments button on the bottom right (3).
+Then, select the Evaluate Student Grades button in the bottom right (3).

 10. Evaluate Student Grades: An incomplete grade is essentially a grade override.
 Instead of overriding a grade of 79% to 80% to assign a student a B, you're overriding the student's current total grade to assign an imcomplete instead.

-6. Select the Select Students to be Submitted button at the top.
+6. Then select the Select Students to be Submitted button to move onto the next step.

 12. Confirm and Submit: Check the box next to I am ready to submit my final grades to SPC (1) and then select the Submit Final Grades button (2).